 Rainscreen and masonry façades are popular building envelope specifications, particularly in high–rise applications.
 They allow architectural freedom, whilst providing suitable protection against the elements.

-Our technical bulletin on façades and fire safety examines the use of insulation in the façades of buildings with a habitable storey 18 metres, or greater, above ground level.
-It also advises on how to interpret the guidance given in Approved Documents B Volume 2, Technical Handbooks Section 2 and Building Control Alliance Technical Guidance Note 18, for meeting the fire safety requirements of the Building Regulations / Standards for external fire spread including the most recent Amendment to Approved Document B.
+Our technical bulletin on façades and fire safety examines the use of insulation in the façades of buildings with a habitable storey 18 metres, or greater, above ground level in England.
+It also advises on how to interpret the guidance given in Approved Documents B Volume 2, for meeting the fire safety requirements of the Building Regulations for external fire spread including the most recent Amendment to Approved Document B.